peninquen/PulseSensor-Arduino-library/README.md

 PIN D18 TX1 -> INT 5  MEGA

-if necesary, use a pullup 10K resistor.

 First, declare an instance of the PulseSensor class.

 Inside Setup(), initilize your instance.
 Use conversion factors from your technical datasheet.

-Inside loop(), refreshData() or ask if a new value is available.
+Inside loop(), refreshData() or ask if a new value is available(). use diferent read functions to acces pulse rate and acumulted pulses, also converted to your defined units.
-Read() the pulse rate (float) or the acumulated pulses (unsigned long).

 I test it with a water flow sensor YF-402, arduino UNO and Arduino MEGA 2560 and works (precision not tested)